- Request a demo

 Not only do these ads allow you to post several images for a fraction of the cost of running multiple single-photo ads, but Facebook users love them.
-A recent Facebook case study showed that these multi-photo ads showed engagement rates of nearly three-and-a-half times their static counterparts.
+A little known fact: Multi-photo ads provide engagement rates of nearly three-and-a-half times their static counterparts.

 Sure, they cost a little more.
 But if you’ve recently done a big buy on one particular category of item, or you have a given segment you’re looking to close out of, Carousel ads can be a great, economical way to let customers know you have a deep and varied range of merchandise on offer.

 Moving pictures, that is.
 Because as much as photos increase engagement, videos ramp it up even more.

 Making use of video ads can really set your business apart.